normal-computing/posteriors/docs/log_posteriors.md

 This tempered posterior is much less concentrated than the true posterior
 $p(\theta \mid y_{1:N}, x_{1:N})$.
-To correct for this we can either supply our Bayesian inference algorithm with
+To correct for this we can either supply our Bayesian inference algorithm with:
 ```py
 temperature=1/num_data
 ```
-in the case that it supports this argument (which is how we should approach it imo, we should strive to make all code have a temperature argument at the highest level and handle very small temperatures in a stable way).
-Note that with this support, the user can also do MAP optimisation simply by setting temperature = 0.

-Or we do a simple adjustment to rescale the log posterior `log_post = mean_log_post * num_data` but this might not scale well as `log_post` values could be extremely large and the user might have to use an extremely small learning rate.
+Note that with this support, optimization can often be obtained by simply setting `temperature=0`.

 !!! example
     ```py